-An on-farm study site of 30 acres was selected at the Agricenter International in Memphis, TN.
+An on-farm study site of 30 acres was selected at the Agricenter International in Memphis, Tennessee.
 The Agricenter provides multiple opportunities to share educational opportunities for the various segments of the supply chain.
 The site in 2019 was a conventional-tilled, dryland Waverly Silt Loam field.
-In 2020, a three-year study was initiated by splitting the field in half with one side planted into cover crops with no-tillage (improved soil health and sustainability field) and the other side using conventional tillage without the use of cover crops (standard practice field).
-The cover crop blend consisting of 25 lb./A cereal rye, 25 lb./A black-seeded oats, and 2 lb./A hairy vetch was broadcasted on the soil surface immediately after harvest on December 5, 2019.
-All production practices were recorded to facilitate creation of a budget.
-Soil health was evaluated using several measurements including soil samples (standard fertility and Haney for soil health), bulk density, water infiltration rates, and Watermark Soil Moisture Sensors (6, 12, 18 and 30").
-In season pest management, nutrient management and harvest preparation were identical for both fields.
+In 2020, a three-year study was initiated by splitting the field in half, with one side planted into cover crops with no-tillage (improved soil health and sustainability field) and the other side using conventional tillage without the use of cover crops (standard practice field).
+The cover crop blend consisting of 25 lb/ac cereal rye, 25 lb/ac black-seeded oats, and 2 lb/ac hairy vetch was broadcasted on the soil surface immediately after harvest in 2019 and prior to defoliation in 2020.
+All production practices were recorded to facilitate the creation of a budget.
+Soil health was evaluated using several measurements, including soil samples (standard fertility and Haney for soil health), bulk density, water infiltration rates, and Watermark Soil Moisture Sensors (6, 12, 18 and 30").
+In-season pest management, nutrient management, and harvest preparation were identical for both fields.
 Field information and inputs were entered into the Field to Market Fieldprint Platform.
-The study was harvested with an onboard moduling cotton picker.
-Grab samples were collected for lint fraction and fiber quality was determined through HVI analysis.
+The study was harvested with an onboard model cotton picker.
+Grab samples were collected and ginned to determine lint fraction and fiber quality through high volume instrument (HVI) analysis.